The f0(1370) controversy from dispersive meson-meson scattering data analyses: Appendix

 Next, we have to discuss the number $N$ of $\sqrt{s_i}$ points, to be interpolated on each segment.
 First of all, for $\pi\pi\to\pi\pi$, we are dealing with the $F^{00}$ FDR, which is not expected to go to zero at $s\to\infty$ \footnote{The $F^0_0$ amplitude is dominated by the Pomeron at high energies, which definitely does not tend to zero.
 Of course, it is now known that the Pomeron contribution grows logarithmically, but the original Gribov-Pomeranchuk~\cite{Gribov:1962fw} proposal tends to a constant and is a good approximation up to roughly 15 GeV (see \cite{Pelaez:2003ky}), well above our region of interest.
-A pure logarithmic singularity and its growth can only be mimicked with an infinite series, but of course our $N$ is finite}.
-Thus, in this case we consider odd values of $N$.
-Nevertheless, we have found that using an even $N$ does not change much the central value, but yields a significantly larger uncertainty.
+A pure logarithmic singularity and its growth can only be mimicked with an infinite series, but of course, our $N$ is finite}.
+Thus, in this case, we consider odd values of $N$.
+Nevertheless, we have found that using an even $N$ does not change much the central value but yields a significantly larger uncertainty.
 In contrast, partial waves with different initial and final states, as the $\pi\pi\to K \bar K$, generically tend to zero at $s\to\infty$.
 Thus, we now take even values of $N$, although considering odd values yields similar results, with slightly larger uncertainties.

 What range of $N$ values should we consider?
-On the one hand, a too small $N$ may not provide enough information on the amplitude.
-On the other hand, a too large $N$, with its many parameters, may give rise to numerical problems or even artifacts due to a loss of accuracy when calculating iteratively the coefficients of the continued fraction \cite{Tripolt:2016cya}.
+On the one hand, a too-small $N$ may not provide enough information on the amplitude.
+On the other hand, a too-large $N$, with its many parameters, may give rise to numerical problems or even artifacts due to a loss of accuracy when calculating iteratively the coefficients of the continued fraction \cite{Tripolt:2016cya}.
 Taking into account that the $f_2(1270)$ and $f_0(1500)$ resonances are well established and we need enough flexibility to accommodate the putative $f_0(1370)$ pole, we need at least three possible poles and therefore $N\ge6$.
-This is why in Fig.~\ref{Fig:CNconv} we are showing the resulting values of the mass and width of these resonances varying $N$ from 7 to 51 for the $\pi\pi\to\pi\pi$ FDR extraction (in blue).
+This is why in Fig.~3 in the main text we are showing the resulting values of the mass and width of these resonances varying $N$ from 7 to 51 for the $\pi\pi\to\pi\pi$ FDR extraction (in blue).
 For $\pi\pi\to K\bar K$ scattering only two resonances are present and hence, one could in principle start from $N\ge 4$.
-Nevertheless, we only find stable results in the range 8 to 50, (in red in Fig.~\ref{Fig:CNconv}).
+Nevertheless, we only find stable results in the range 8 to 50, (in red in Fig.~3 in the main text).